chriskabat63/CS598FinalProject/README.md

 #### Notes

-The OpenAI embeddings were done in a couple different approaches.
-The results shown above returned embeddings for sentence tokens.
-It can be seen that the results are very similar to using the USE embeddings (which uses the same tokenizations).
-We also ran embeddings for the entire document.
-These results were very close to the sentence tokenized but required much less processing as the vectors were much smaller (i.e. one vector of 1536 length vs. # sentences *  1536).
-We had the greatest success with the ADA v2 embeddings.
-We also tried the Babbage V1 similarity embeddings, but it performance was worse.
+The OpenAI embeddings were done using a couple different approaches.
+The results shown above used embeddings for each sentence.
+It can be seen that the results are very similar to using the USE embeddings (which uses the same sentence tokenizations).
+We also ran a single embedding for the entire document.
+These results were very close (within 2%) to the sentence tokenized and required much less processing as the vectors were much smaller (i.e. one vector of 1536 length vs. # sentences *  1536).
+We had the greatest success with the ADA v2 embeddings and sentence tokens.
+We also tried the Babbage V1 similarity embeddings, but its performance was worse.
 The Curie and Davinci models were cost prohibitive for this study.

 ## Computational Results